limo-756/github-pages-with-jekyll/_posts/2022-04-29-Log-Debugging-Techniques.md

 3. Compares input line/fields to pattern
 4. Performs action(s) on matched lines

+#### Useful Concepts
+1. 'actionsToPerform' - Anything that comes in single quotes is an action, all the actions should be listed in singlw unit separated by spaces.
+Eg: ls -l | awk '{print $9}' | awk -F "_" '/^java/ {print{$4}}'
+2. '{print $0}' - Print action is to print a column in a text.  $0 - complete line  $i - ith column (where i is an integer)  $NF - last column
+3. -F ":" - You can specify a field seperator this way.
+Default field separator is space.
+Eg: ps | awk -F "." 'print{$1}'
+4.

 ##### Credits :
 1. [Geeksforgeeks: AWK command in Unix/Linux with examples](https://www.geeksforgeeks.org/awk-command-unixlinux-examples/)
 2. Man page of AWK